 Elm Park was considered

 the showplace of Allen County.
-Copied from Isaac De Groff Nelson on Wikipedia, the free encyclopedia.
+Copied from Isaac De Groff Nelson on Wikipedia, The Free Encyclopedia.
 See Isaac De Groff Nelson on pages 108-109 in Transactions of the Indiana Horticultural Society, Volume 31 and pages 438-444 in Memorial and Genealogical Record of Representative Citizens of Indiana By Jacob Piatt Dunn both Google ebooks.

 Nelson, William Rockhill

 Born in 1841 Fort Wayne, died in 1915 Kansas City.
 His father was Isaac De Groff Nelson (1810–1891) and his mother was Elizabeth Rockhill (1816–1889), the daughter of William R. Rockhill (1793–1865), an important farmer and politician in Fort Wayne, Indiana.
 He sold his ownership in the Fort Wayne Sentinel newspaper of Fort Wayne and went west in 1880, no longer hopeful that Fort Wayne would change.
 He had photos and a writeup in the June 24, 1907 The Journal Gazette newspaper.
 William Rockhill Nelson The Story of a Man a Newspaper and a City printed in 1915 by the staff of the Kansas City Star, where he was the owner and editor.
-Also discussed September 5, 2015 on You know you've lived in Fort Wayne too long when... closed Facebook group.
-See William Rockhill Nelson on Wikipedia, the free encyclopedia.
+Also discussed September 5, 2015 on You know you've lived in Fort Wayne too long when...
+Private Facebook group.
+See William Rockhill Nelson on Wikipedia, The Free Encyclopedia.